 Roger Nygard’s documentary The Nature of Existence (2010; Netflix link) was the second film selected for our October “Netflix Philosophy Movies” Not School study group, and it was the decisive element in my not proposing that the group continue into November.
 Here’s the trailer, which very much gives the flavor of the film, in that […]

 [This is a post from Kevin Jobe, friend of Law Ware and the podcast.
-It is part of a longer paper which we will make available in our Community forum.] i] Introduction.
-“This book is about space, about language, and about death; it is about the act of seeing, the gaze.” (ix) So begins The Birth […]
+It is part of a longer paper which PEL Citizens can download here.] i] Introduction.
+“This book is about space, about language, and about death; it is about the act of seeing, the gaze.” (ix) So begins The Birth of the Clinic: […]

 During our recording on the Federalist Papers, we mentioned at some point Schoolhouse Rock, a PBS television series that ran regularly when I was a child.
 For anyone who doesn’t know, it was a cartoon with skits and songs about grammar, science, civics, American History and some other topics.
 In addition to state and federal […]

 On 11/15/12 we recorded a discussion of Rudolph Carnap’s The Logical Structure of the World (1928), often referred to as “the Aufbau,” because it sounds cool, and the German title is Der Logische Aufbau der Welt.
 Listen to the episode.
 To get a good sense of Carnap’s project, we read pages 1-136, plus the subsequent […]

 [Editor’s Note: This is a guest blog from our supporter Michael Rissman.
 Enjoy!]
 Philosophy doesn’t make me a better software designer.
 It does help me reflect on what I do when I am designing.
 A few podcast episodes are germane here: the ones on Pirsig, Wittgenstien and Goodman.
 Donald Schön in The Reflective Practitioner: How […]